3-Layer Planter Liner Drain Packs with Bio-Barrier are the 3rd step to improve your planter drainage.

 - The third layer is a geotextile fabric pouch: Encasing the Biobarrier pad, this pouch provides two more layers of filtering to the geotextile fabric pad of the Biobarrier backing and the layer of geotextile covering the TREMDrain, before excess water flows out of the liner drains.

-Please note: It is critical not to crush the filter pack against the liner drain with a hard root ball, as they will make a perfect seal and prevent all drainage.
-Filter packs are designed to keep the planter liner drain from clogging as long as possible, a noted above, drain packs will not make drain water “clear.”
+Please note: when installing planter liner 3-layer drain pack it is critical not to crush the filter pack against the liners drain with a hard root ball, as they will make a perfect seal and prevent all drainage.
+Filter packs are designed to keep the planter liner drain from clogging as long as possible, as noted above, drain packs will not make drain water “clear.”

 Tips for improving Planter Drainage